marchdf/book-list/data/unread_books.md

 Jonathan Franzen | Freedom
 Malcolm Gladwell | The Tipping Point
 Mohsin Hamid | Exit West
-Robert Harris | An Officer and a Spy
 Herodotus | The Histories
 Stefan Hertmans | War and Turpentine
 Marlon James | A Brief History of Seven Killings